Innovate-Memphis/mph-frontend/README.md

 ### Login

 The login provider is Auth0.
 The login to this platform is in the team's password management system.
 There is one Auth0 Action setup to check that an email address is authorized to create an account prior to signing up.
-There is a DEV and PROD Auth0 account, but PROD is used for both production and local setup.
+There is a DEV and PROD Auth0 account, but PROD is used for both production, dev, and local setup.
 The ENV secrets for Auth0 are stored securely in Github.
 Those may need to be set locally as well.
 If so, please document those steps here.

 ## Deployment

 This app is deployed as a static site to Github Pages.
-Whenever code is pushed to main, a Github action builds the app and deploys it.
+Whenever code is pushed to the `main` or `dev` branches, a Github action builds the app and deploys it.

-The Github action code was copied from [vite's Github documentation](https://vite.dev/guide/static-deploy) and is located in `.github/workflows/vite.yml`.
+The Github actions code is located in `.github/workflows` for both prod and dev.

-It would be ideal to have a separate `dev` environment that deploys to a URL such as `https://mphdev.datamidsouth.org/`.
-An attempt was started in the `dev` branch, based on instructions that someone got from a `Claude AI` prompt.
-More testing needs done to get this fully working.
-The `dev` environment would allow others who cannot run the app locally to test changes prior to production deployment.
-A workaround is to instead record the workflow using the Snipping Tool and send that to necessary people for review.
+The `main` branch deploys to `https://mph.datamidsouth.org`.
+The `dev` branch deploys to `https://mph.datamidsouth.org/dev`.

+Sometimes after changing config, the custom domain will disappear from the Github settings for Pages.
+Be sure it's always set to `mph.datamidsouth.org` (no extra slashes or http, etc.).